aarnphm/aarnphm.github.io/content/dump/university/philo-1aa3/tut/Assignments Notes.md

 ### Q1.

 ex: Th.
-E. dialogue shows Socrates' view that philosophy necessary for a good life
+E. dialogue shows [[dump/university/philo-1aa3/Socrates|Socrates]] view that philosophy necessary for a good life

 E. definition of piety and S's objection for it. --> discussion in Apology about relation between philosophy and good life